cziesman/upload-demo-rf/README.md

 The file `upload-demo-rf.war` will be created in the `target` directory, and can be deployed to EAP from there.

-# Adding a module for Primefaces
+# Adding a module for Richfaces

-Create a directory at `$EAP_HOME/modules/org/primefaces/main`
+Create a directory at `$EAP_HOME/modules/system/layers/base/org/richfaces/main`

 Create the following `module.xml` file